 It’s funny how we don’t think twice about forking out a good few dollars per gallon for bottled water (more than the price of gasoline!), and yet wonder if we can handle the financial burden of paying mere pennies per gallon for a standard water filter.

 The trouble with water filters is there are hundreds of different makes and models to go for, and the task of selecting the right one for your needs can be pretty daunting.
 But worry not – they all use a small number of technologies to remove toxins.
-I'll tell you about two of the best types of water filter a little later in this article.
+I'll tell you about two of the best types of water filter, including something that's better than any filter, a little later in this article.

-Which Water Filter is Best for Removing Estrogen?
+Which Water Purification System is Best for Removing Estrogen?

 Well reducing estrogen and reducing the feminizing effect of tap water are two different things.